Exercising sisterhood of feminist funds (Poland)

 Type of grant: Rethink [ 5.000 € ]

 FemFund (the Feminist Fund in Poland) was created in 2017 to provide accessible and flexible resources for women’s rights organisations and grassroots groups via a participatory grant-making model.

 Two study visits were conducted to women’s funds in Georgia (Women’s Fund in Georgia, Taso Foundation (March 2018 ) and Serbia (Reconstruction Women Fund, Trag Foundation, May 2018).
 During the visit, different issues were looked closer at as :

 - Internal structure and management models

-- Grant-making programmes (strategy, priorities, outreach activities, portfolio)
+- Grant-making programs (strategy, priorities, outreach activities, portfolio)

-- Other than grant-making activities (e.g. capacity building & networking programmes for local women’s rights/feminist communities)
+- Other than grant-making activities (e.g. capacity building & networking programs for local women’s rights/feminist communities)

 - Monitoring, evaluation & learning (how is grant-making impact assessed?)